xlwings/xlwings-server/docs/missing_features.md

 ## Google Sheets

-Paste the following code in a Google App Script module:
+Paste the following code in a Google Apps Script module:

 ```js
 // The first parameter has to be the workbook, the others